 Current Weather Conditions in Paulding County

-Who is watching weather forecasts?
+Who is watching the weather forecast?

 Several days before any weather event, the superintendent and his administrative staff participate in National Weather Service webinars and carefully watch the weather.
-From unsettled weather patterns that can spawn tornadoes and severe thunderstorms in the late Spring to snow and ice storms that may cause travel difficulties in the Winter months.
+From unsettled weather patterns that can spawn tornadoes and severe thunderstorms in the late spring to snow and ice storms that may cause travel difficulties in the winter months.

 Where does their information come from?

 School district staff listen to a variety of forecasts.
 The Director of Transportation and his team of bus drivers test road conditions on bus routes starting in the early hours of the morning.
 The Paulding County School District is also in constant contact with the Paulding County Sheriff's Department about road conditions across the county.
 Even if it looks clear on your street, dangerous conditions may exist in other parts of the county.